 The Best Kept Cover-Letter Writing Secret

-I am about to share a cover-letter writing hack that will make this process easier, reduce your job-seeking woes but impress the socks off your potential-future-employer.
+This cover letter writing tip will make this process easier, reduce your job-seeking woes but impress the socks off your potential future employer.

 Similarly, to how an interviewer can identify applicants that are unenthusiastic and fake in an interview, the person reading your cover letter can tell if you fill it with generic, cliché, meaningless content.